statsig-io/docs/docs/metrics/metric-dimensions.md

 ![image](https://user-images.githubusercontent.com/1315028/162332284-259ea614-8cb6-4c9d-aebd-3e41f9092a64.png)

 Statsig recommends keeping the number of distinct dimensions in your logging less than 8.
-This is because we track notable dimensions that make up a significant portion of your traffic.
+This is because tracking dimensions involves additional computational and storage resources, so we prioritize notable dimensions that make up a significant portion of your traffic.
 As a rule of thumb, we track dimensions that make up >5% of your total event volume.
-We don't track lower frequency dimensions since they generally will have larger degrees of statistical noise and wider confidence intervals.
-We will still capture them in an "Other" bucket.
+We don't track lower frequency dimensions since they generally have larger degrees of statistical noise and wider confidence intervals.
+We will bucket them in an "Other" bucket.

 Statsig also supports metric dimensions for custom metrics that are **Aggregations**.
 To set this up, log your dimension as a **value** and the number to be tallied as a metadata field.